-What’s CBD and Why is it Good for Panic Attacks
+What’s CBD, and Why do Some People Say It’s Good for Panic Attacks?

-Before we dive into what CBD oil is, let’s have a quick overview of CBD.
+Before we dive into what CBD oil is, let’s have a quick overview of CBD itself.
 Cannabidiol (CBD) is one of many chemical compounds that are found in the cannabis plant.
 While THC is the most well-known cannabinoid due to its psychoactive effects (it’s the compound that makes users high), CBD is becoming increasingly popular for its potential medical properties that have been disclosed in scientific research.
-Among other things, some of this research has shown CBD to be able to deliver physical and mental benefits without the high that is associated with marijuana.
+Among other things, some of this research has shown CBD to be able to deliver physical and mental benefits, without the high that is associated with marijuana.

-For example, recent peer-reviewed publications (see below for a list of references) have documented CBD’s ability to treat pain, PTSD, anxiety, nausea, stress, seizures, and plain old moodiness.
+For example, recent peer-reviewed publications (see below for a list of references) have documented CBD’s ability to treat pain, PTSD, anxiety, nausea, stress, seizures, and erratic mood swings.
 As of 2018, more than half of US States and 16 countries around the world have legalized marijuana for medicinal purposes.
 Nine of these states, plus Washington DC have legalized it on a recreational level.
-As cannabis continues to establish itself in the mainstream medical world, CBD has emerged as an easy solution for those who are looking for the medical benefits of weed but may be skeptical of getting high.
+As cannabis continues to establish itself in the mainstream medical world, CBD is emerging as a promising solution for many who are looking at the medical benefits of weed, but who have no intention of getting high.

 So what is CBD Oil?

-Since some people are not fans of the psychoactive effects of marijuana, it’s important to emphasize that CBD and thus CBD oil, will not get you stoned.
-There are more than 80 known cannabinoids in cannabis, and the effects they have on us stem from the way they interact with specific receptors in our body.
-THC, the psychoactive cannabinoid found in weed, produces intoxication by interacting with CB1 receptors in the brain.
-The interaction of CBD with these same receptors is 100 times weaker than that of THC, and when it binds to the receptors, it doesn’t alter our perceptions and thoughts in the same way.
+Since some people are not fans of the psychoactive effects of marijuana, it’s important to emphasize that CBD, and thus CBD oil, will not get you stoned.
+There are more than 80 known cannabinoids in cannabis, and the effects they have on us are believed to stem from the way they interact with specific receptors in our cells.
+THC, for example (the psychoactive cannabinoid found in weed), produces intoxication by interacting with CB1 receptors in the brain.
+The interaction of CBD with these same receptors is 100 times weaker than that of THC.
+As such, when it binds to the receptors it doesn’t alter our perceptions and thoughts in the same way.